 Starring: Danny Dyer, Tamer Hassan, Simon Phillips, Ronan Vibert.
 UK.
 1h m

 This violent post apocalyptic thriller is set in modern London and tells the confusing and frustrating story of seven people who unknowingly seem to be the only people left after a cataclysmic event has wiped out the rest of humanity.
 While they struggle with their partial amnesia each assumes his role in banding together which becomes more urgent as they are stalked by a strange hooded figure an angel of death who is stalking and killing them.
-Continue reading The Last Steven (2010)
+Continue reading The Last Seven (2010)

 Director : Carl Colpaert

 Starring : Tony Markes, Rainbow Dolan, Filiz Tully.
 Japan/Australia.
 1h 25m

 There is always an element of Love and Hate with this Anime/Live Action mashup, the film will captured my affection many year ago and I still enjoy watching it, while blindingly unaware of it’s origins I just assumed two directors got together to produce this mix of post apocalyptic drama/ baroque mystery, many years later I realised how this project basically butt fucked a precious classic Anime movie and turned it into a Troma movie BUT I still adore it.